 At this time, the only research-related activities permitted on CMU premises are those approved by each college’s dean, the Vice President for Research and the university COVID-19 coordinator.
+Approved research activities are limited to those activities that must be done on-site and cannot be performed remotely.

 Research at CMU During the COVID-19 Pandemic

 Please do not send unsolicited requests for return plans to deans or the Office of the Vice President for Research (OVPR).
-Project leaders who are tapped to participate in the pilot phase will be advised on the details of the submission and approval process.

 Note: All researchers must continue to operate remotely until authorized to return to CMU premises.